andrewrk/groovebasin/doc/protocol.md

 Groove Basin itself serves as an example implementation of the Groove Basin Protocol.
 It contains both a client and a server.

-Additionally, there is [gbremote](https://github.com/andrewrk/gbremote), a simple Node.js module and command line client demonstrating how to use the Groove Basin Protocol.

 ### Establishing a Connection

 The Groove Basin protocol operates within the HTTP protocol.
 Ideally, the